 Smokers' Helpline is a free, confidential service operated by the Canadian Cancer Society offering support and information about quitting smoking and tobacco use.

 Smokers' Helpline is evidence-based, non-judgmental and personalized.
-Bilingual services are offered by phone and online at 1 877 513-5333 and smokershelpline.ca.
-Text messaging and interpreter services in over 100 languages are also available in Ontario and Saskatchewan.
+Bilingual services are offered by phone and online at 1 877 513-5333 and smokershelpline.ca (Phone service in Ontario is provided by Telehealth Ontario at 1-866-797-0000).
+Text messaging support is also available in Ontario, Saskatchewan, and PEI.
+Interpreter services in over 100 languages are also available by phone.

 Smokers' Helpline serves four provinces and one territory in Canada, including: PEI, Ontario, Manitoba, Saskatchewan and Yukon.
 For quitline services in other provinces, visit www.cancer.ca/quitlines.
 Funding varies by province/territory, so services may also vary.

 Smokers' Helpline operates seven days a week.
-By phone, hours of operation in each timezone are:
+By phone, hours of operation in each province/territory are: